 However, Dan was not alone for long.
 All the tribes of Israel went into idolatry and all were punished the same way in the end: by being exiled.
 Further, Dan is never called out or criticized in the Bible for being the trailblazer as the theory goes.
 On the contrary, what it says in Judges before and after the story of Dan's exploits is matter-of-factly...:

 Judges 17:6, 21:25 (ESV) — In those days there was no king in Israel.
 Everyone did what was right in his own eyes.

-In conclusion, there is no evidence for this theory.
+I don't see the evidence for this theory that Dan was the first or that it matters.
 As children when we got into a fight with other kids, we learned to use the similar argument of "they started it!"
 This is humanistic reasoning, but it's not an excuse we find God accepts.
 When Adam tried to use this to explain why he sinned by pointing at Eve, "the woman you gave me" started it, God was not persuaded.
 He considered both Adam and Eve equally guilty and exiled them both from the garden of Eden.
 This pattern repeated with Dan's role as the "Eve" of idolatry.
 His role as the initiator was not given special attention.
 Dan was simply exiled as the other eleven tribes who followed him into idolatry were.